 It’s that time again, it’s Mental Health Awareness Week, and for 2021 the theme is nature.
 Nature has become a lot more important over the last year due to the pandemic.
 I think we’ve all embraced nature a little more, hanging out and exercising in parks while the gyms, pubs, and restaurants have been off the table.
-This is why the Mental Health Foundation choose nature as this year’s topic, as their own research showed that 50% of adult Brits coped with the pandemic by visiting green spaces.
+This is why the Mental Health Foundation chose nature as this year’s topic, as their own research showed that 50% of adult Brits coped with the pandemic by visiting green spaces.
 So let’s talk about wellbeing and nature.

 Disclosure: This article contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.